3mdeb/news-and-ideas/blog/content/post/2020-12-14-trenchboot_attestation.md

 ## CHAllenge-Response based Remote Attestation with TPM 2.0

-The Reference Interaction Models for Remote Attestation Procedures focuses on the interaction models between the attester and verifier in order to convey the Evidence.
+The Reference Interaction Models for Remote Attestation Procedures focus on the interaction models between the attester and verifier in order to convey the Evidence.
 In this blog post, I will briefly describe the architecture and proof of concept implementation of the CHAllenge-Response based Remote